-- Continuous playout constraint: once video playout begins at client, time gap between frames must match the original time gap in the video (why?) - But network delays are variable!
+- Continuous playout constraint: once client playout begins, playback must match the original timing of the video (why?) - But network delays are variable!

-- Clients have a client-side buffer of downloaded video to absorb variation in network conditions - Buffer also helps with user interactions: pause, fast-forward, rewind, jump through video compensate for network-added delays and variations in the delay
+Clients have a client-side buffer of downloaded video to absorb variation in network conditions

+Client interactivity: pause, fast-forward, rewind, jump through video compensate for network-added delays and variations in the delay